Vibe work / Industry term

 Builder example

 Vibe coding is genuinely powerful for prototypes, personal experiments, and throwaway tools where the stakes are low.
-It becomes dangerous when the result handles data, money, identity, security, or other people depending on it.
+It becomes dangerous when the result handles data, money, identity, or security.
 The failure mode is subtle: vibe-coded software often works for the happy path and breaks on the first edge case, security probe, or unexpected input.

 A founder builds a waitlist app in an afternoon.
 It works locally and stores email addresses.